Geography of Arkansas: Southwest Arkansas

 Southwest Arkansas is largely covered in a thick pine, hickory, and oak forest known as the Piney Woods, with much of the land being preserved in the Ouachita National Forest.
-Manmade lakes dot the region, including Lake Ouachita, Lake Hamilton, Millwood Lake, and DeGray Lake.
+Modern settlement created a significant logging industry and subsequent clearance agriculture which provided the basis of the local economy until the discovery of petroleum.
 Population centers include Hot Springs, a popular tourist destination known for the natural hot springs protected within Hot Springs National Park, Oaklawn Park racing resort, and historic buildings; and Texarkana, which straddles the Texas state line in the southwest corner of Arkansas.

 Most of Southwest Arkansas is sparsely populated, with small towns separated by long roadways through stands of pine trees.
+Outdoor recreation in rural areas includes deer hunting and bass fishing at manmade lakes dotting the region, including Lake Ouachita, Lake Hamilton, Millwood Lake, and DeGray Lake.
+Protected areas include Cossatot River State Park-Natural Area, Daisy State Park, Logoly State Park, Millwood State Park, South Arkansas Arboretum, White Oak Lake State Park, and Pond Creek National Wildlife Refuge.

+The region can be roughly defined by Sevier County in the northwest, a portion of Jefferson County in the northeast, Ashley County in the southeast, and Miller County in the southwest.